oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ### 1.4 Install requirements:

 > Note: You can run AI Explorer locally on your machine, or in a container.
-This section describes the local installation.
+This section describes the local **bare metal** installation.
 If you want to use a container, skip ahead to the next section.

 #### 1.4.1 Python version